Albert J. Weber: Later life and death

 In failing health since early in 1924, Weber made an extended trip to southern California to regain his strength, and later in the year visited the Great Lakes country, Montreal, Canada, and New York City, consulting eminent specialists in the various cities, but obtained only temporary benefit.
 In the latter part of 1924 he recovered enough to fill his position on the bench a considerable portion of the time.
 Retiring as chief justice at the close of the year, Weber administered the oath of office to his successor on January 5, 1925.
-Weber was appointed referee in bankruptcy by Tillman Davis Johnson of the United States district court.
+Weber was appointed referee in bankruptcy by Tillman D. Johnson of the United States district court.
 He opened offices in the Commercial building and was able to attend to his official business until ten days before his death, when he left his office for the last time.

 Weber died shortly after 11 o'clock in the morning at his country home in Mill Creek at the age of 66, after a long illness due to a complication of diseases.